theBowja/DISTINCT-1/docs/index.md

   * [addResource(resname, stitchport, callback)](#addResourceresname-stitchport-callback)
   * [deleteResource(resoid, callback)](#deleteResourceresoid-callback)
 ### USER
+Functions relating to user.
 #### login(username, password, callback)
+Verifies the login with username and plaintextpassword.
+Returns a user object containing the properties: id, username, and role to be saved in the session.

 #### createuser(username, email, password, role, callback)
+Creates a new user.

 ### PERMISSION
 #### getPermission(userid, topoid, callback)